 At the core of this work are the Benchmarks of LGBTQ Inclusion listed below.
 The benchmarks are organized into seven main areas of inclusive policies and affirming practices that organizations should implement to best serve LGBTQ children, youth and families.

-Participating agencies that meet specific benchmark requirements will be recognized in one of three tiers: Building a Foundation for Inclusion; A Solid Foundation for Inclusion; and Innovative Inclusion.
+Participating agencies that meet specific benchmark requirements will be recognized in one of three tiers: Building Foundation for Inclusion; A Solid Foundation for Inclusion; and Innovative Inclusion.

 The requirements for each tier are indicated in the text below in the following way:

 - Building Foundation for Inclusion: Policy and practice areas in bold text.